-We generally rely on our ability to finance our operations by generating operating cash flows, borrowing under our revolving credit facility and/or utilizing the proceeds from the issuance of the Convertible Notes.
+We generally rely on our ability to finance our operations by generating operating cash flows, borrowing under our revolving credit facility or the issuance and sale of shares of our common stock under our ATM Program.
 As needed, we will consider accessing the debt and equity capital markets as part of our ongoing strategy.
 We also rely on our ability to obtain performance, payment and completion surety bonds as well as letters of credit to finance our projects.

-We believe that we will be able to fund our current and foreseeable liquidity needs for at least the next twelve months with our cash on hand, cash generated from operations, and cash expected to be available from our revolving credit facility, including any future modifications.
+We believe that we will be able to fund our current and foreseeable liquidity needs for at least the next twelve months with our cash on hand, cash generated from operations, cash expected to be available from our revolving credit facility, including any future modifications and net proceeds from the issuance and sale of shares of our common stock under the ATM Program.